5 Paperwork Time Savers for School-Based SLPs (That Actually Reduce Burnout)

 References

 American Speech-Language-Hearing Association. (n.d.).
-Addressing stress, overwhelm, and burnout in school-based SLP practice. https://www.asha.org/slp/schools/addressing-stress-overwhelm-and-burnout-in-school-based-slp-practice/
+Addressing stress, overwhelm, and burnout in school-based SLP practice.
+Retrieved from https://www.asha.org/slp/schools/addressing-stress-overwhelm-and-burnout-in-school-based-slp-practice/

 Gollwitzer, P. M., & Sheeran, P. (2006).
 Implementation intentions and goal achievement: A meta-analysis of effects and processes.
 Advances in Experimental Social Psychology, 38, 69–119.